memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 What's the use of a `phandle`?
-A single `phandle` can be useful where a 1:1 relation between nodes in the devicetree is required.
+A single `phandle` can be useful where a 1:1 relation between nodes in the Devicetree is required.
 E.g., the following is a snippet from the nRF52840 DTS include file, which contains a software PWM node with a configurable generator, which by default refers to `timer2`:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`